Spring Crown Tournament 2025

 We will be serving a four-course meal, cooked by Ren (they/them) and Gabriel Ryan (they/them) featuring Indigenous dishes and wild game meat.

-A breakdown of ingredients including allergen warnings is available here.
+A breakdown of ingredients including allergen warnings is also available below:

 First Course